Chief Clinical Officer, UNC Health

-Hydrocephalus, a condition where brain spinal fluid pressure is not controlled, comes in many forms.
-Traditionally, hydrocephalus is divided into either communicating or non-communicating hydrocephalus.
-In non-communicating hydrocephalus, there is a blockage in the normal spinal fluid pathways analogous to a clogged drain in a sink leading to a backup of spinal fluid upstream.
+Hydrocephalus is a condition where brain spinal fluid pressure is not controlled.
+Traditionally, the condition is divided into either communicating or non-communicating hydrocephalus.
+In non-communicating hydrocephalus, there is a blockage in the normal spinal fluid pathways leading to a backup of spinal fluid upstream.
 If left untreated, this condition can be very serious and even fatal.
-Communicating hydrocephalus involves the situation where brain spinal fluid is either over-produced (this is rare) or not reabsorbed into the bloodstream, resulting in a backup of spinal fluid without the presence of a particular block in the spinal fluid pathway.
+Communicating hydrocephalus involves the situation where brain spinal fluid is either over-produced, which is rare, or not reabsorbed into the bloodstream resulting in a backup of spinal fluid without the presence of a particular block in the spinal fluid pathway.
 Both forms can be serious if left untreated.